A control that is used to publish (preview, print and export) documents in ASP.NET applications and supports HTML5/JS technology.

 <devExpress> <!-- ... --> <resources> <add type="ThirdParty" /> <add type="DevExtreme" /> </resources> </devExpress>

-Alternatively, to avoid automatic loading of any libraries by a control (e.g., when such libraries are already referenced on the web page), declare an empty "resources" section and manually attach DevExtreme resources and the required third-party libraries (such as jQuery and Globalize) to the web page.
+Alternatively, to avoid automatic loading of any libraries by a control (e.g., when such libraries are already referenced on the web page), declare an empty "resources" section and manually attach DevExtreme resources and the required third-party libraries to the web page.

 Deleting the DevExpress "resources" section from the Web.config file will enable the default behavior (with automatic loading only of DevExtreme, without adding third-party libraries).